Determination is an attitude. It is the motivating force behind persistence and perseverance; the will to succeed, undaunted by difficult obstacles.

 Music: Composers, artists, and major works

 Anton Bruckner intended his Symphony No. 9 in D minor, WAB 109 (1896) (approx. 59-64’), as his farewell to life.
 “At the height of his power, he spent his final years in a desperate struggle to craft a final masterpiece that would both epitomize his ideals and extend his art into a new realm, but died in 1896 unable to achieve it.”
 He was unable to complete it, leaving the fourth movement unfinished at his death.
 However, he made it clear that he would not go quietly into death.
 Not only was he determined to complete the symphony; he was determined that it should express his will to live.
 “Bruckner’s Ninth Symphony is on a monumental scale: its relentless spiritual searching invites comparison with epic literature such as Milton’s Paradise Lost, and in music, Beethoven’s Ninth, with which it shares a home key of D minor.
 But if Beethoven's work is a public affirmation of faith in humanity . . .” “. . . mostly, the freedom’s the thing: Bruckner’s freedom from the received models of composition; the feeling that his symphonies, especially the Ninth, have the freedom he enjoyed at the organ, where he was renowned for his playing and improvising.
 The Symphony No. 9 sounds like an extended improvisation, with discrete ideas discovered and arrayed in time.”
-Great performances are conducted by Furtwängler in 1944, Wand in 1987, Giulini in 1988, Asahina in 1991, Celibidache in 1995, Skrowaczewski in 1998, Blomstedt in 1999, Luisi in 2003, Haitink in 2013 (mvt 1; mvt 2; mvt 3), Abbado in 2013, Honeck in 2019, and Iván Fischer in 2022. “(A)t least a dozen hands” have “completed” the symphony, after Bruckner’s sketches.
+Great performances are conducted by Furtwängler in 1944, Wand in 1987, Giulini in 1988, Asahina in 1991, Celibidache in 1995, Skrowaczewski in 1998, Blomstedt in 1999, Luisi in 2003, Haitink in 2013 (mvt 1; mvt 2; mvt 3), Abbado in 2013, Honeck in 2019, Iván Fischer in 2022, and Paavo Järvi in 2024. “(A)t least a dozen hands” have “completed” the symphony, after Bruckner’s sketches.
 Simon Rattle conducted the Berlin Philharmonic Orchestra in a four-movement version in 2010 (approx. 82’).

 Franz Liszt, Piano Sonata in B minor, S. 178 (1853) (approx. 26-34’) has provoked considerable speculation about a programmatic intent, most of them focusing on a dark biblical story, the Faust legend, or Liszt’s life.
 “No other work of Liszt has attracted anything like the same amount of scholarly attention as the B-minor Sonata.
 The number of divergent theories it has provoked from those of its admirers who feel constrained to search forbidden meanings are many.”
 “Liszt was a musician and artist who often wrestled with questions about his religious faith, and he often expressed these struggles through his music and literary writings.”
 In this sonata, “the themes are closely linked together through the technique of repetition.”
 Perhaps this technique, coupled with Liszt’s serious programmatic intent, is what produces the feeling of determination, or steadfastness.
 Top recorded performances are by Vladimir Horowitz in 1949, Georges Cziffra in 1956, Artur Rubinstein in 1965, Sviatoslav Richter in 1966, Martha Argerich in 1972, Alfred Brendel in 1979, Maurizio Pollini in 1989, Krystian Zimerman in 1990, Pierre-Laurent Aimard in 2011, Marc-André Hamelin in 2011, and Benjamin Grosvenor in 2021.